 Craignure lies close to Mull's easternmost point, and it is reasonably equidistant from the island's two other main destinations for visitors: Tobermory to the north and Iona to the west.
 It is therefore a logical place for the main terminus for the ferries from Oban, and for many years that is exactly what it has been.

-To take the most obvious first, the final part of the ferry's approach to Mull is dominated by the presence of Duart Castle, standing magnificently on its outcrop of rock near the very easternmost tip of Mull.
+The final part of the ferry's approach to Mull is dominated by the presence of Duart Castle, standing magnificently on its outcrop of rock near the very easternmost tip of Mull.
 This had been held by the Macleans of Duart for over 300 years until they backed the losing side in the 1689 Jacobite uprising and had their estates confiscated.

 The 26th Chief of Clan Maclean purchased the ruined castle and peninsula on which it stands in 1911.
-He restored it to the glorious castle you can see today, a home to the Chief of the Clan and his family, as well as providing a point of reference for Clan Maclean, wherever in the world its widely scattered members now actually live.
+He restored it to the glorious castle you can see today, a home to the Chief of the Clan and his family, as well as providing a point of reference for Clan Maclean, whereve r in the world its widely scattered members now actually live.

 Craignure itself is fairly thinly scattered around the shores of Craignure Bay.
 The focus for visitors tends to be on the west side of the bay at the end of the ferry pier built in 1964 and now used by the Oban Ferry, the MV Isle of Mull.
 Here you find one of the island's two Tourist Information Centres, combined with the ferry booking office; plus a number of shops, and Craignure's rather inadequate public loos.